bioboot/bimm143_F18/setup.md

 Jetstream is a cloud-based on-demand virtual machine system funded by the National Science Foundation.
 It will provide us with UNIX based computers (what we call “virtual machine instances”) that look and feel just like a regular Linux workstation but with thousands of times the computing power!

-We will cover configuring and conecting to Jetstream in class.
+We will cover configuring and connecting to Jetstream in class.
 You can also find detailed *step-by-step* instructions for:

  - [Starting a Jetstream Computer Instance]({{ site.baseurl }}/jetstream/boot/),
  - [Logging in to jetstream from your local terminal]({{ site.baseurl }}/jetstream/login/),
  - [Adding password to a Jetstream instance]({{ site.baseurl }}/jetstream/ssh_changepassword/).

+We will cover all of these together in class.

 <!--- Still to complete...
 ### Why this class